What happens during IVF may differ slightly from clinic to clinic, but a typical treatment follows the main steps described on this page.

 Step 1: suppressing the natural menstrual cycle

-This medication is given either as a daily injection that you'll be taught to give yourself, or as a nasal spray.
+The medicine is given either as a daily injection that you'll be taught to give yourself, or as a nasal spray.
 You continue this for about 2 weeks.

 Once your natural cycle is suppressed, you take a fertility hormone called follicle stimulating hormone (FSH).
-This is another daily injection you give yourself, usually for about 10 to 12 days.

 FSH increases the number of eggs your ovaries produce.
 This means more eggs can be collected and fertilised.
 With more fertilised eggs, the clinic has a greater choice of embryos to use in your treatment.